RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 ## Change Log

+#### Version 1.7

+* **Add explicit support for .NET Core 3.0**
+Add a .NET Core 3.0 target to the NuGet package, to minimize package resolution issues.

+* **Add LiveReloadWebServer Chocolatey Package**
+Add support for a deployed fully self-contained [Chocolatey Package](https://chocolatey.org/packages/LiveReloadWebServer).

 #### Version 0.1.5.4

 * **[Add new standalone LiveReloadServer Dotnet Tool](LiveReloadServe/README.md)**
 Added a new generic live reload server that's used that can be used to serve generic static HTML content and loose Razor Pages out of a folder.
 It's basically a standalone static Web Server which by default has Live Reload enabled.
-Although meant as a local server/tool, it can also be used like any other ASP.NET Core application and run behind a Web server like IIS or nginx.
+Although meant as a local server/tool, it can also be used like any other ASP.NET Core application and run behind a Web server like IIS or NGINX.

 * **Fix issues with .NET Core 3.0**
 Fixed various compatibility issues related to API changes in .NET Core 3.0.
 Library now works with .NET Core 3.0.